Navigating the Cape Cod Canal

 The Cape Cod Canal traffic controller can also be contacted by telephone at (508) 759-4431, Ext.500.

 Speed limits through the Cape Cod Canal are somewhat complex in that they are measured as minimum and maximum times authorized to transit various portions of the canal rather than specific speeds.
-The following speed regulations must be observed by vessels of all types, including pleasure craft.
-To understand the speed requirements we have to define the Canal Authority’s term of slack water and fair & foul currents as measured at the railroad bridge current station at Buzzards Bay:
+These speed regulations must be observed by vessels of all types, including pleasure craft.

 "In the event vessels within the confines of the canal fail to perform and are unable to make sufficient headway against the currents, the marine traffic controller may activate a helper tug to assist."
 I will let you take a guess on who pays for that!